 Don't switch brands unless it's for a good reason.
 Cats are creatures of habit, and if they've been happily using a brand of cat litter they may not want to make the switch, even if you may find it messy or hard to clean.

 Clumping litters are preferred by cats…and many experts.
-Clumping cat litters, whether clay-based or biodegradable, react with urine to form hard lumps that can be scooped out and either flushed down the toilet (if the litter is biodegradable) or put in the garbage (if it's made of clay).
-Cats like the feel of most clumping litters, and experts say that clumping litters make it easiest to keep your litter box as sanitary as it can be.
+Clumping cat litters, whether clay-based or biodegradable, react with urine to form hard lumps that can be scooped out.
+Cats like the feel of most clumping litters, especially clay varieties, and experts say that clumping litters make it easiest to keep your litter box as sanitary as it can be.

 Don't judge by price alone.
 Some clumping clay litters are relatively cheap, but they can be tracked across the house by your cat's paws.
 Resist the impulse to buy the cheapest litter available, at least until you've hit on the right combination of cat and human acceptance.

 Put your cat's comfort first.
 Feline paws are very sensitive, so a cat may or may not react well to the feel of certain litters, especially pellets or crystals.
 If you sense your cat is using the litter box under protest (lots of meowing and fussing around), switch to a type that's easier on its feet.